-- 5.3.40 In planning terms, a house is considered to be in multiple occupation when occupied by between three and six unrelated residents, sharing basic amenities such as a kitchen or bathroom.
+- 5.3.41 In planning terms, a house is considered to be in multiple occupation when occupied by between three and six unrelated residents, sharing basic amenities such as a kitchen or bathroom.
 The LHMA identified a significant need for accommodation to house smaller households across the County Borough.
 While self-contained accommodation often presents the most sustainable option to meet this need, HMOs can form an important part of the housing stock to ensure a broad range of housing options are available.
-HMOs can indeed provide accommodation for small households who may otherwise be unable to meet their needs in the market and/or require flexibility to move home. - 5.3.41 However, residents of HMOs can often remain in situ for relatively less time than residents of other dwelling houses, meaning areas with significant concentrations of HMOs can witness greater population turnover.
+HMOs can indeed provide accommodation for small households who may otherwise be unable to meet their needs in the market and/or require flexibility to move home. - 5.3.42 However, residents of HMOs can often remain in situ for relatively less time than residents of other dwelling houses, meaning areas with significant concentrations of HMOs can witness greater population turnover.
 Equally, multiple occupation of a house can involve intensification of its residential use, due to a greater number of independent adults residing within the property.
 In certain instances, this can lead to increased levels of activity in and around the house, greater noise levels, additional demand for car parking spaces and waste disposal issues.
 Nevertheless, conversion of a single dwelling house into a HMO may not necessarily constitute intensification.
 For example, a single dwelling house could accommodate an adult couple plus several additional adult children who are set to remain in the parental home for an unspecified period.
 On this basis, it is normally difficult to demonstrate the degree of impact that an individual property converted to a HMO may have on the character and amenity of its surroundings.
 However, a high proportion of HMOs can have a much more significant cumulative impact on the character of an area, its residential amenity and also local community cohesion.
-These factors combined with a reduction in the number of family homes within an area can inhibit the maintenance of sustainable, mixed and balanced communities. - 5.3.42 COM7 therefore seeks to ensure proposals to convert dwellings into HMO's are assessed as to their appropriateness in order to avoid over intensification of the use within the locality.
+The Welsh Government's Housing in Multiple Occupation: Review & Evidence Gathering report found concerns regarding the number of HMOs increases once concentrations of HMO households rise above 10%.
+Such concentrations have the potential to cause negative amenity impacts upon existing residents including the potential for increased levels of disturbance associated with multiple households within a property.
+These factors combined with a reduction in the number of family homes within an area can inhibit the maintenance of sustainable, mixed and balanced communities.

+5.3.43 COM7 therefore seeks to ensure proposals to convert dwellings into HMO's are assessed as to their appropriateness in order to avoid over intensification of the use within the locality.
 The building itself must be suitable for conversion without extensions or alterations that would change its character and appearance, thereby avoiding insensitive, unneighbourly infilling.
 Equally, the proposal must be compatible with both the building itself and the broader locality in terms of intensity and scale, in order to prevent cumulative harmful impacts.
 Proposals should consider provision of on-site car parking or otherwise demonstrate that conversion to a HMO would not adversely impact upon local parking provision.
 Therefore, applicants should consider the sustainability of the location in terms of whether walking, cycling and public transport use are attractive and viable alternatives to private car use.
 Proposals should also make on-site provision for sufficient recycling/refuse storage, clothes drying area(s), and cycle parking as well as appropriate amenity space for residents.